Reyazgitwork/excel-data-analysis/README.md

 # 📊 Data Analytics Portfolio – Excel (Week 1)

-This repository documents my structured learning journey in Excel as part of my Data Analyst preparation roadmap.
+This repository documents my structured Excel learning journey as part of my Data Analyst preparation roadmap.

-## 🔍 Focus Areas
+During Week 1, I focused on building strong foundations in:

+- Excel formulas and functions
-- Data Cleaning
+- Data cleaning and validation
-- Lookup Functions
+- Lookup operations (VLOOKUP, INDEX + MATCH)
-- Logical Analysis
-- Pivot Table Reporting
+- Pivot table analysis
+- Interactive dashboard creation
-- Business Insight Extraction
+- Business insight extraction

 ---

-## 👤 About Me
+## 👤 About This Portfolio

-I am building practical data analysis skills step-by-step through structured projects and real-world business scenarios.
-This portfolio tracks my hands-on Excel work and the development of my analytical thinking.
+This portfolio showcases hands-on Excel projects built using real-world style datasets.
+Each project demonstrates not only technical Excel skills but also analytical thinking and reporting ability.

 ---